Sv443/BetterYTM/contributing.md

   You can also configure request logging and more in `.env` and `src/tools/serve.ts`, just make sure to restart the dev server after changing anything.
 - **`npm run build-prod`**
   Builds the userscript for production for all hosts with their respective options already set.
+  Outputs the files using a suffix predefined in the `package.json` file.
   Use this to build the userscript for distribution on all host/CDN platforms.
 - **`npm run build -- <arguments>`**
   Builds the userscript with custom options